Site Map Home Contact

 Domestic Violence & Protection Orders

-Lesson Summary.
-Domestic violence and abuse can take many different forms.
+Summary: Domestic violence and abuse can take many different forms.
 If a divorce case is filed, a preliminary restraining order to prevent abuse is in effect.
 Otherwise a civil protection (no contact) order can be obtained separately.
 Violation of such an order can result in imprisonment and fine.

 Domestic violence includes several different types of abuse which are designed to gain control, maintain control, or punish another person.
 They can include: